marisacohen/Glitch-Witch-Pitch/README.md

 # Glitch-Witch-Pitch
-An interactive pitch for Glitch Witch, complete with games and videos
+An interactive pitch for Glitch Witch: a story, a world, a cast of characters, an idea in its raw form, complete with games and videos